-- expertise to meet our target level of affordable housing and tools to enable both market and non-market developers to generate that target. - Explore innovative solutions to high housing costs (For example, 3D-printed homes and modular construction). - Engage local universities and neighboring communities to encourage new on-campus housing. - Review the zoning map and examine opportunities in places with good transit access like Davis and Porter Squares share in the development of the city. - Continue to closely partner with other towns in the Greater Boston area to ensure a common strategy to combat the housing crisis. - Continue to increase the supply of housing as a key strategy for containing costs. - Encourage contextual housing infill in the conserve, enhance, or transform areas. - Prioritize planning efforts in the transformational areas of SomerVision. - Expand the subsidized housing options to include middle-income households. - Continue to partner with non-profit developers to increase the supply of permanently affordable housing. - Consider an affordable housing overlay district in zoning. - Expand revenue sources for affordable housing development.
-For example, a Vacancy Tax or Real Estate Transfer Fee. - Create a right-to-counsel program. - Create a just cause eviction policy. - Disseminate information about tenants' rights,
+- Continually re-examine our zoning as well as other regulations pertaining to housing to ensure that the community can adapt to the rapidly changing environment. - Establish a task force with sufficient resources and expertise to meet our target level of affordable housing and tools to enable both market and non-market developers to generate that target. - Explore innovative solutions to high housing costs (For example, 3D-printed homes and modular construction). - Engage local universities and neighboring communities to encourage new on-campus housing. - Review the zoning map and examine opportunities in places with good transit access like Davis and Porter Squares share in the development of the city. - Continue to closely partner with other towns in the Greater Boston area to ensure a common strategy to combat the housing crisis. - Continue to increase the supply of housing as a key strategy for containing costs. - Encourage contextual housing infill in the conserve, enhance, or transform areas. - Prioritize planning efforts in the transformational areas of SomerVision. - Expand the subsidized housing options to include middle-income households. - Continue to partner with non-profit developers to increase the supply of permanently affordable housing. - Consider an affordable housing overlay district in zoning.

+- Expand revenue sources for affordable housing development.
+For example, a Vacancy Tax or Real Estate Transfer Fee. - Create a right-to-counsel program. - Create a just cause eviction policy. - Disseminate information about tenants' rights, especially for non-English-speaking tenants. - Collect data on displacement in Somerville. - Investigate rent stabilization solutions. - Expand revenue sources for permanent supportive